 It starts with the patsy visiting a professionally-designed website or receiving a well-written email offering rental apartments for what seems like a reasonable price.
 The booking process is smooth and painless, requiring payment of either a deposit or a full advance.
 A nice reassuring confirmation is then received via email.
 Safe in the knowledge they're all set, the mark shows up in Cannes... only to find that the apartment is non-existent or is occupied by someone else.
 And the booking service you used suddenly stops responding to emails or phone calls.

 Fortunately, scams are still reasonably rare, but you should remain vigilant none-the-less.
-To protect yourself, book through reputable agents (a list can be found in Appendix V), especially members of the Cannes Rentals Certification scheme.
+To protect yourself, book through reputable agents, especially members of the Cannes Rentals Certification scheme.
 There are of course many other honest booking services and property owners out there, so with a little caution and common sense, you should be fine.

 When evaluating accommodation options in Cannes, keep the following questions in mind: